jmaaks/macos-setup/README.md

-# Laptop
+# MacOS-Setup

-Laptop is a playbook to set up an OS X laptop.
+MacOS-Setup is a playbook to set up an OS X laptop.

-It installs and configures most of the software I (galliangg) use on my Mac.
+It installs and configures most of the software I (jmaaks) use on my Mac.

 The script follows this website: http://binarynature.blogspot.co.uk/2016/01/install-ansible-on-os-x-el-capitan_30.html